krohit-bkk/SertisDE/README.md

-# Sertis DE take-home test
+# Sertis DE take-home test (with solution and slides)

 ## Overview